AMYZINQ

 CREDITING POLICY

-It's obligatory to credit me whenever you use my assets.
-Crediting me for my work in descriptions whenever you use my assets in your videos helps me grow as an artist and get my work out there.
+This applies to both original and edited assets.
+Crediting helps me grow as an artist and get my work out there.

 EDITING POLICY